Abdfikih/Multi-Level-Parking-System/README.md

-# :car: Multi-Level Parking System/Program
+# :car: Multi-Level Parking System/Program :car:
 ## *BACKGROUND*
 Currently, many urban areas face challenges with parking due to a growing population and an increasing number of vehicles.
 Traditional surface-level parking lots are often unable to keep up with the demand for parking, leading to traffic congestion, long search times for parking spots, and frustration for drivers.
 That's why we create multi-level parking systems.
 Multi-level parking systems offer a solution to these challenges by providing additional parking capacity in a smaller footprint.
 These systems typically consist of several levels of parking stacked on top of each other, with ramps or elevators to access the different levels.
 This allows for more cars to be parked in a given area compared to a traditional surface-level parking lot.